-Note first that $W_A^O > 0$ and $W_B^O > 0$ for any $s \in (0, 1)$, $c \in [0, 1]$, and $\Pi > 0$, i.e., both parties' participation constraints are fulfilled under outsourcing.
-Further, notice that, under outsourcing, the quality in equation (6) and each party's welfare in (7) decrease in cultural distance c.
+Note first that $W_A^O > 0$ and $W_B^O > 0$ for any $s \in (0, 1)$ , $c \in [0, 1]$ , and $\Pi > 0$ , i.e., both parties' participation constraints are fulfilled under outsourcing.
+Further, note that, under outsourcing, the quality in equation (6) and each party's welfare in (7) decrease in cultural distance c.

 Consider next the case of integration, I. Specifically, we assume that the integrated firm's manager B becomes A's subordinate, while the integrating firm's manager A reaps the total monetary profit from the relationship and obtains the rights to make the decisions in both units.
 In our context with culturally dissimilar managers, we additionally assume that the ability of A to coordinate decisions across the units comes at a (fixed) cost which is directly proportional to cultural distance c.
-One can think of this extra cost as A's managerial overload in dealing with a culturally distant B, but it could also be seen as A's cost of familiarizing herself with B's culture, obtaining cultural trainings, etc. In a nutshell, this cost is related to cultural frictions in collaboration inside an integrated firm.
-Hence, A maximizes $W_A^I = (1 - (\alpha - \beta)^2)\Pi - \alpha^2 - \omega - c$, where ω denotes the wage paid by A to B. The latter's welfare under integration reads $W_B^I = \omega - (c - \beta)^2$, where the second terms on the right-hand side continues to denote B's non-monetary cost of implementing decisions β further away from $c.^8$ Since we have normalized both parties' ex-ante outside options to zero, B is willing to be integrated by A only if $W_B^I \ge 0.^9$ Assuming that this participation constraint holds with equality, the wage paid to B reads $\omega = (c - \beta)^2$.
-Utilizing this wage in W_A^I above, yields A's optimization problem under integration:
+One can think of this extra cost as A's managerial overload in dealing with a culturally distant B, but it could also be seen as A's cost of familiarizing herself with B's culture, obtaining cultural training, etc. In a nutshell, this cost is related to cultural frictions in collaboration inside an integrated firm.
+Hence, A maximizes $W_A^I = (1 - (\alpha - \beta)^2)\Pi - \alpha^2 - \omega - c$ , where $\omega$ denotes the wage paid by A to B. In addition to being empirically relevant, the assumption of the fixed cost of cultural distance under integration plays an important role in our model by ensuring a tradeoff between the two organizational forms in our model.
+More specifically, as we show further below, if this cost were set to zero, integration would dominate outsourcing for all parameter values.

+The welfare of an integrated firm's manager B reads $W_B^I = \omega - (c - \beta)^2$ , where the second term on the right-hand side continues to denote B's non-monetary cost of implementing decisions $\beta$ further away from c.
+Since we have normalized both parties' ex-ante outside options to zero, B is willing to be integrated by A only if $W_B^I \ge 0$ .
+Assuming that this participation constraint holds with equality, the wage paid to B reads $\omega = (c - \beta)^2$ .
+Utilizing this wage in $W_A^I$ above, yields A's optimization problem under integration: